barbazul/1kfa/mod_guide_gm.md

 > From different doors, you simultaneously enter an empty bedchamber.

-At this point, take out a blank sheet of paper and draw this incomplete map of Sarrukan's Chamber.
+At this point, take out a blank sheet of paper and draw this incomplete map of Sarukkan's Chamber.
 Then drop a couple tokens representing the players' characters on the paper.
 If you don't have tokens, you can use coins or nuts or glass beads, anything handy.